-KajaNe Yangloni at Ubud – Delightful villas among serene gardens and fertile rice fields, but a little isolated.
+KajaNe Yangloni – Delightful villas among serene gardens and fertile rice fields.

 One of Ubud’s newest options is in the outlying village of Mas, but the isolation is offset by free hotel transfers to downtown at any time.
 The exquisite lobby – in a traditional bale pavilion and perched within a lily pond – sets the tone throughout.
 It offers rustic wooden villas accessible along narrow trails through rice fields, more modern and secluded villas (some with a pool) facing stone paths, and chic suites in a building offering balcony views across the vast grounds.
 Adding to the appeal are the traditional gazebos among rice fields, vine-covered terrace restaurant, and kidney-shaped pool.

 - Area: In an isolated area of little interest.
-Only a few facilities are along the main road, mostly for locals rather than tourists.
+Only a few facilities are along the main road, and that too mostly for locals rather than tourists.

-- How to Get There: Best to arrange an airport pickup with the hotel, which is about 1 hour (36km) away, depending on traffic.
+- How to Get There: Best to arrange an airport pickup with the hotel, which is about 1 hour (35 km) away, depending on traffic.
 See other options under “Local Transport” below.